evanceit/evance-api-pyclient/readme.md

 - Supports resource management, including products and contacts
 - Error handling for common HTTP issues (e.g., 401, 403, 404)
 - Pagination and querying for resources
+- Validation for dynamic query parameters
 - Extensible design for additional resources
+- Response parsing with support for JSON handling and dot notation access

 ## Installation
 To install the dependencies needed for this project, run: